fc-io/working-with-alvis-from-ki/README.md

 ### Get your project id

 First, get your project id.
-You can use `projinfo` to find it.
+You can use `projinfo` to find it if you don't already know it.

 ```bash
 projinfo